threefoldtecharchive/jumpscaleX_core/README.md

 ## About Jumpscale

-Some tools available in jumpscale
+Some tools available in JumpScale

 * [Config Manager](docs/config/configmanager.md)
   The config manager is a secure way to manage configuration instances.